Description And Comments

-This attraction is hugely popular on hot summer days.
-Ride Kali River Rapids before 11 a.m., after 4:30 p.m., or use Fastpass+.
-You can expect to get wet and probably drenched on this ride.
-Our recommendation is to wear shorts to the park and bring along a jumbo-size trash bag or bin liner, as well as a smaller plastic bag.
-Before boarding the raft, take off your socks and punch holes in your jumbo bag for your head.
+Kali River Rapids is hugely popular on hot summer days.
+Ride during the first or last hour the park is open or use FastPass+.
+Again, you’ll probably get drenched—we recommend wearing shorts to the park and bringing along a jumbo trash bag or can liner, as well as a smaller plastic bag.
+Before boarding the raft, take off your socks and punch a hole in your jumbo bag for your head.
 Though you can also cut holes for your arms, you’ll probably stay drier with your arms inside the bag.
 Use the smaller plastic bag to wrap around your shoes.
-If you are worried about mussing your hairdo, bring a third bag for your head.
+If you’re worried about mussing your ’do, bring a third bag for your head.

 A Shaker Heights, Ohio, family who adopted our garbage-bag attire discovered that staying dry on the Kali River Rapids is not without social consequences:

 Kali River Rapids offers free 2-hour locker rental (to the left of the attraction entrance, near the restrooms).
 Store a change of clothes in these to keep dry.
 Alternatively, wear as little as the law and Disney allow.
 If you’re wearing closed shoes, try to prop your feet up above the bottom of the raft.
 Slogging around in wet shoes and socks is a surefire recipe for blisters.

 You are guaranteed to get wet.
 May open 30 minutes after the rest of the park on off-peak or cold days.
 38" minimum height requirement.

 - Physical Considerations